 The Travel Mileage Policy

 This will be updated on or about the first of every month.
-It will be determined by the mode price of a litre of gasoline in Nanaimo according to GasBuddy divided by 6.
+The per-kilometre base rate will be calculated based on the mode price of a litre of gasoline in Nanaimo, according to GasBuddy, divided by 6.

-Price of a litre of gas / 6
+Base Rate = (Price of a litre of gas) / 6